 Proper Cloth is an online custom shirtmaker based in New York City.
 I think I first heard about the brand in 2010, not long after their company launched.
 A few years later, I placed my first shirt order.

 I’m writing this review after my 7th shirt order, with normal wear and laundering to take into consideration for each shirt.

 Compared to the average guy, I think I have more experience when it comes to made-to-measure shirts.
 I’ve ordered custom shirts from local tailors, bought a good number of Brooks Brothers MTM shirts, and even purchased a few while traveling in Asia.

 Why do I buy made-to-measure?
 The short answer is…. because off the rack shirts don’t accommodate a long torso and 33 in sleeve.
 I also just like a perfect fit.
 It’s a bit addicting to hit the bullseye when it comes to fit, and then on top of that, be able to choose nearly every detail that goes into the garment.
 So with that said, here’s my review of the Proper Cloth experience.

 Proper Cloth has a wide selection of fabrics.
 Rather than touching a giant book of fabric swatches, you’re seeing them on a computer screen.
 It lacks the tactile, anticipatory experience you might enjoy in a tailor’s shop, but works if you carefully read descriptions and have a basic understanding of fabric terms.
 If you want, you can also pre-order some of their fabric samples.

-When it comes to fabrics, you’re free to be creative.
+You’re free to be creative with fabric.
 That’s good, but it also means you’re free to order some hideous custom creation that will never see the light of day.

 Combinations that look good on screen, may in fact, turn out to be less wearable than expected.
 Stick to classics like a light colored oxford and you can’t go wrong at Proper Cloth.